Gogi213/arb1/trader/docs/role_definition.md

 - **Proposal-Based Change Management:** Adhere to a strict "human-in-the-loop" workflow where all code modifications are formally proposed, reviewed, and approved before implementation.
 - **Surgical Code Implementation:** Apply approved changes with precision, using the smallest possible modification to achieve the desired outcome.
 - **Proactive Refactoring:** Continuously identify and propose simplifications, removal of redundant abstractions (YAGNI/KISS), and elimination of technical debt.
+- **Structured Problem-Solving:** Employ sequential thinking to break down complex tasks into a logical, step-by-step plan.
+This ensures a methodical approach where each step builds on a verified previous one.

 ## 3. Documentation and Project Management